LiviaPimentel/ImgReconPjts/Synthetic_data_generation/README.md

 Example of a Blender scene setup for synthetic data generation, showing various objects (triangle, square, cross, and arrow) on a textured plane, with the camera and lighting setup visible.
 <img width="717" alt="image" src="https://github.com/user-attachments/assets/3500d3fa-f45e-4c81-a289-12cf4e24a5bd" />

+At the train_darknet_triangle.ipynb notebook we train a YOLO classifier, using datasets generated from Blender.

 ## Why Creating Synthetic Datasets Matter

 In the field of machine learning, particularly in computer vision, high-quality datasets are crucial for training accurate models.
 However, real-world datasets can be challenging to obtain due to privacy concerns, high costs, and limited variability.
 This is where synthetic datasets come in as a powerful alternative.